Thunder-NUBench: A Benchmark for LLMs' Sentence-Level Negation Understanding: Dataset

 \section{\bench Dataset}

+We construct the \bench dataset through three main stages: (1) pre-processing, (2) generation, and (3) review.
+The overall workflow is illustrated in Figure~\ref{fig:data-const}.

-We construct the \bench dataset based on two datasets: (1) HoVer dataset, which is designed for multi-hop fact extraction and claim verification based on Wikipedia articles~\citep{jiang-etal-2020-hover}, (2) Wikipedia Summary dataset, which contains concise article titles and summaries extracted from English Wikipedia~\citep{scheepers2017compositionality}.
-We select these datasets as our base corpora because their factual content and complex sentence structures make them well-suited for creating a dataset to understand standard negation in long sentences.
+\paragraph{Pre-processing.} We begin by extracting sentences from two primary corpora: (1) the Hover dataset~\citep{jiang2020hover}, designed for multi-hop fact extraction and claim verification, and (2) the Wikipedia Summary dataset~\citep{scheepers2017compositionality}, which contains concise summaries from English Wikipedia.
+We chose these datasets because their factual content and complex sentence structures are well-suited for developing a dataset aimed at understanding standard negation in complex, sufficiently lengthy sentences.
+Additionally, we automatically correct any grammatical errors and merge or split sentences as needed to create well-formed single-sentence units.